The Benefits of Fort Lauderdale Dog Blood Work

 1. First Veterinarian Appointment

-Your dog should get blood work done as a puppy during its first visit to your veterinarian at Pet Royale.
+Your dog should get blood work done as a puppy during its first visit to your veterinarian at Family Pet Medical Center.
 Early blood work performed on your dog can provide your vet with a baseline for reference.
 While these conditions are rare in puppies, an early blood test can also show whether your puppy has markers of heart, liver, or kidney disease.

 2. Before Surgery